sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 sudo systemctl stop sensu-backend
 {{< /highlight >}}

-_NOTE: On Ubuntu 14.04, CentOS 6, and RHEL 6, use `sudo service sensu-backend stop` to stop the backend._
+_NOTE: On older distributions of Linux, use `sudo service sensu-backend stop` to stop the backend._

 ### Restarting the service